Introduction

 - may not make eye contact

-- obsessive with timings, for example, eager to finish the appointment at the exact agreed time
+- very focused on timings (for example, wanting to finish the appointment at the exact agreed time)

 Communication adjustments for a good appointment

-If the student has not already requested reasonable adjustments for the appointment, the following might be helpful:
+If the student hasn't already requested reasonable adjustments for the appointment, the following might be helpful:

-- check if they are okay with their surroundings and make the appropriate adjustments.
-For example, close the door, turn off air conditioning, or alter the lighting
+- check if they're comfortable with their surroundings and make the appropriate adjustments.
+For example, close the door, turn off the air conditioning, or change the lighting

 - be prescriptive and offer more detail than you would usually give